kenjian31/OS-Programming/Project 2/README.md

  ./cd <path>
  ./cd ..
  ./cd ~
- ./cd -  //only supported in shell
+ ./cd -  #only supported in shell
 ```

  ### ls